Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities.

-Level2: other techniques for which all inputs which have a significant effect on the recorded fair value are
+Level 2: other techniques for which all inputs which have a significant effect on the recorded fair value are

 observable, either directly or indirectly.

-on observable market data.
+based on observable market data.

 The Company’s activities expose it to a variety of financial risks, including market risk, credit risk and liquidity risk.